 - Batu Karong: One of the best places to stay on the island, but also one of the most expensive.
-This is the luxurious places to stay on Nusa Lembongan.
+These are the luxurious places to stay on Nusa Lembongan.

-- The Niti Hut’s: A great mid-range option that offers a beautiful garden with pool and free breakfast.
+- The Niti Hut: A great mid-range option that offers a beautiful garden with a pool and free breakfast.

 - Bukit Taman Cottages: Good for couples or solo travelers on a budget.
 The rooms here are comfortable yet affordable and offer sea views.